biglovisa/creact/README.md

     }
 }
 ```
 At this point, we have a variable `skills` that contains all of the skills in our app.
-Now we need to write the code to filter out the skills that don't match the `filter` argument passed into our `filterSkills` function.
+Now we need to write the code to filter out the skills that don't match the `filter` argument passed into our `filterSkillsByLevel` function.
 To do so
 ```
-filterSkills(filter) {
+filterSkillsByLevel(level) {
     let skills = ''
     if(this.state.allSkills) {
       skills = this.state.allSkills;